NBISweden/IgDiscover-legacy/doc/guide.rst

 reads/1-limited.1.fastq.gz, reads/1-limited.1.fastq.gz
     Input reads file limited to the first N entries.
-This is just a symbolic link to the input file if the `limit` configuration option is not set.
+This is just a symbolic link to the input file if the ``limit`` configuration option is not set.

 reads/2-merged.fastq.gz
     Reads merged with PEAR or FLASH

 reads/3-forward-primer-trimmed.fastq.gz
     Merged reads with 5' primer sequences removed.
-(Automatically removed when it is not needed anymore.)
+(This file is automatically removed when it is not needed anymore.)

 reads/4-trimmed.fastq.gz